-Even though early efforts in this field focused on predicting the interatomic potentials \cite{behler_generalized_2007}, more recently there have been works geared towards modeling of the electronic structure, including the DOS.
-Broderick and Rajan demonstrated that the prediction of the DOS can be done by decomposing it using principal component analysis (PCA) and subsequently predicting the components using elemental descriptors \cite{broderick_eigenvalue_2011}.
+Even though early efforts in this field focused on predicting the interatomic potentials \cite{behler_generalized_2007}, more recently there have been works geared toward modeling the electronic structure, including the DOS.
+Broderick and Rajan demonstrated that the prediction of the DOS can be done by decomposing it using principal component analysis and subsequently predicting the components using elemental descriptors \cite{broderick_eigenvalue_2011}.
 This approach was then further extended to metal alloys by Yeo \textit{et al}. and applied together with graph neural networks to metallic nanoparticles by Bang \textit{et al}. \cite{yeo_pattern_2019, bang_accelerated_2021}.
 Another approach was proposed by del Rio and Chandrasekeran \textit{et al}., using multilayer perceptrons (MLPs) to effectively learn and predict the DOS discretized on an energy grid \cite{del_rio_efficient_2020, chandrasekaran_solving_2019}.
 Similarly, this approach has also been extended to more complex models such as graph neural networks and attention networks \cite{fung_machine_2021, kong_density_2022}.
 Furthermore, Ben Mahmoud \textit{et al}. performed the prediction of the DOS, both on the discretized energy grid and the principal components, using kernel ridge regressors \cite{ben_mahmoud_learning_2020}.

-One detail that has been often overlooked in the previous works is the lack of an absolute electronic energy reference in the quantum mechanical calculations of infinite bulk systems \cite{zunger_first-principles_1978}.
-Typical quantum chemical softwares define the energy reference as the average Hartree potential in the cell \cite{blum_ab_2009} based on:
+One detail that has been often overlooked in previous works is the lack of an absolute electronic energy reference in the quantum mechanical calculations of infinite bulk systems \cite{zunger_first-principles_1978}.
+Typically, the energy reference is defined as the average Hartree potential in the cell \cite{blum_ab_2009} based on

-where $\mathrm{V}(\mathbf{r})$ represents the Hartree potential at point \textbf{r}, and $\Omega$ represents the volume of the unit cell.
-Due to the conditionally convergent nature of the potentials in an infinite bulk system, the average Hartree potential is usually ill-defined for an infinite bulk system \cite{kleinman_comment_1981}.
+where $V(\mathbf{r})$ represents the Hartree potential at point \textbf{r}, and $\Omega$ represents the volume of the unit cell.
+Due to the conditionally convergent nature of the potentials in an infinite bulk system, the average Hartree potential is usually ill defined\cite{kleinman_comment_1981}.